ideasman42/nerd-dictation/readme.rst

    So ``Two four six eight`` becomes ``2,468``.

+Time Out
+   Optionally end speech to text early when no speech is detected for a given number of seconds.
+   (without an explicit call to ``end`` which is otherwise required).

 Output Type
    Output can simulate keystroke events (default) or simply print to the standard output.